MAGGen-hub/Joystick-Godot-Inspector-Plugin/README.md

 Configuration parameters:

-- `grid:X` - Controls type of joystick coordinate grid. `X` can be set `basic` and `radial` values.
-Default is `basic`
+- `grid:X` - Controls type of joystick coordinate grid.\
+`X` can be set `basic` and `radial` values.
+Default is `basic`.
-- `limit:X` - positive float value, specifies maximum value that can be set to `Vector2` property with a joystick.
+- `limit:X` - positive float value, specifies maximum value that can be set to\
+`Vector2` property with it's joystick.
 Default is `2.0`, minimal is `0.002`.
-- `div:X` - positive float value, specifies size of single cell in coordinate grid.
+- `div:X` - positive float value, specifies size of single cell in coordinate grid.\
 Default is `1.0`, minimal is `0.001`.
-- `keep_editor` - boolean value, if `true` displays default `Vector2` property editor under joystick control.
+- `keep_editor` - boolean value, if set to `true` displays\
+default `Vector2` property editor under joystick control.

 **Additional feature:** Holding `SHIFT` while using joystick will magnet output value to nearest grid axis or place where axises cross.
-Works with on both grid types, but especially usefull with `radial` one.
+Works with on both grid types, but especially usefull with `radial` one.\
 Makes things spiiinnnnn...

 ![Usage Example](https://raw.githubusercontent.com/MAGGen-hub/Joystick-Godot-Inspector-Plugin/refs/heads/master/pictures/joystick_plugin_demo.gif)

+**P.S.** Project has built-in demo.
+Remove it with Godot asset downloader config, if you don't want it.
+Or delete `demo` folder manualy.